 Smoky walked up the small hill, though the laundry on the line, to the rickety back steps of the Wright Choice and waited outside the screen door to be let in.
 He pulled a smoke from behind his ear and took off his cap and dirty red bandanna.
 There was something terribly beautiful about the scene from the back steps of the Wright Choice in the fog with the flashing lights.
 A fair and foul day for sure.

-Now there may not be a hobo Smoky or a Wright Choice Diner, but somewhere, someplace, someone dropped by to help at the right times.
+Now, there may not be a hobo Smoky or a Wright Choice Diner, but somewhere, someone dropped by to help at the right time somewhere.
 This is my story about my town, so I get to tell it how I like.

 If you enjoyed this post and are a lover of pottery, sign up for our newsletter and become a raging fan.